Baked Sourdough Discard Mac & Cheese

 • Uses up sourdough discard: A practical and delicious way to avoid waste in your kitchen.

-• Made with simple ingredients: No fancy cheeses or hard-to-find items—just pantry staples.
+• Made with simple ingredients: No fancy cheeses or hard-to-find items, just pantry staples from a typical farmhouse kitchen.

 • Farmhouse flavor: The sourdough adds a subtle tang that deepens the flavor of the cheese sauce.

-• Quick to make: Comes together in under 30 minutes with minimal prep and cleanup.
+• Quick to make: This sourdough mac & cheese recipe comes together in under 30 minutes with minimal prep and cleanup.

 • Easy to customize: Add vegetables, swap cheeses, or top with crispy breadcrumbs for a baked version.